 Licorice Health Benefits: When is licorice good for you?

 If you associate licorice with candy (yes, strands of Twizzlers are licorice), you may be surprised to learn that it has a long history of being used as medicine to treat many health conditions.
 In a 2012 study published in the journal Evidence-Based Complementary and Alternative Medicine, researchers found that deglycyrrhizinated licorice (DGL) was successful in treating dyspepsia.
 A 2011 study published in the journal Molecular and Cellular Endocrinology found licorice root was helpful in regulating cortisol, a stress hormone.
 Licorice might also be beneficial in alleviating annoying PMS and period symptoms, according to a 2013 study published in the journal PLOS One.

 But all this good news comes with a warning: Much more research is needed to determine if licorice is actually an effective treatment for any of the above conditions, according to the National Institutes of Health.
 A 2012 review published in the journal Therapeutic Advances in Endocrinology and Metabolism made clear that many Americans aren't well aware of the health risks of too much licorice, warning that the FDA needed to take a stronger stance on regulating licorice products.

-For a safe and healthy Halloween, there are dozens of allergy-free Halloween candies you can enjoy if you want to stay away from black licorice.
-If, however, you're careful, there's no reason why you can't enjoy a rare licorice treat.
-The idea of eating too much black licorice shouldn't be the scariest thing this Halloween.
+To stay safe and healthy this fall, there are dozens of allergy-free candies you can enjoy if you want to stay away from black licorice.
+If, however, you're careful, there's no reason why you can't enjoy a rare licorice treat!